Fill the frame photography composition for impact – how, when, why

 Busy frame filled with summer meadow flowers

-These two images were taken within seconds of each other.
-Both images were shot at 1/1250, f4.0 and with a focal length of 62mm.
-The only thing that changed was the framing.
 In the busy image above you expect to see a bee buzzing past.
 In the more relaxed image below you expect to hear the distant sounds of summer and smell the meadow.

-Filling the frame for simple composition
+Flowers filling the frame for simple composition

 2. Framing to draw attention to the main subject instantly